universal-ctags/ctags/docs/windows.rst

 **MSYS**

-From their site: MSYS is a collection of GNU utilities such as bash, make, gawk and grep to allow building of applications and programs which depend on traditionally UNIX tools to be present.
+From their site: MSYS is a collection of GNU utilities such as bash, make, gawk and grep to allow building of applications and programs which depend on traditional UNIX tools to be present.
 It is intended to supplement MinGW and the deficiencies of the cmd shell.

 MSYS comes in two flavors.
 The original from MinGW and a MSYS2 http://sourceforge.net/projects/msys2/

 MSYS is old but still works.
 You can build ctags with it using ``make -f mk_mingw.mak``.
-The Autotools are too old on MSYS so you can not use them.
+The Autotools are too old on MSYS so you cannot use them.

 MSYS2 is a more maintained version of MSYS, but specially geared towards MinGW-w64.
 You can also use Autotools to build ctags.

 **Cygwin**

 Cygwin provides ports of many GNU/Linux tools and a POSIX API layer.
 This is the most complete way to get the GNU/Linux terminal feel under Windows.
 Cygwin has a setup that helps you install all the tools you need.
-Drawback of Cygwin is that the POSIX API layer (cygwin1.dll) is not fast.
+One drawback of Cygwin is that it has poor performance.

 It is easy to build a Cygwin version of ctags using the normal GNU/Linux build steps.
 This ctags.exe will depend on cygwin1.dll and should only be used within the Cygwin ecosystem.